a-mal1k/typingdoge/README.md

-# About TypingSpeed
+# About TypingDoge

 -> this is a simple typing page where you can track your typing speed.
--> this is made as a part of learning ( to create custom hooks )
+-> this is made as a part of learning ( to create custom react hooks )
 --------------------------------------------------------------------
 # Project setup #